NAS Pro - Logo

 • Open NAS Pro and connect to the desired server with 2FA enabled account.

-• You should see the "Authentication requeired" screen - you need to check "Remember me" checkbox here.
+• You should see the "Authentication required" screen - you need to check "Remember me" checkbox here.

 • Tap on the "Login" button and login to your Server.
 Now you can use any Widget with this account.